 Past Programs & Projects of ECOLOGIA

 Since its inception in 1989, ECOLOGIA has drawn upon successful models for supporting environmental initiatives.
 We have also specialized in developing entirely new and innovative programs.
-Consequently,over a fifteen-year period ECOLOGIA has developed regional expertise, created long-lasting partnerships, and honed the skills necessary to establish meaningful and effective projects for countries in transition.
-The following are past projects through which ECOLOGIA developed its commitment to and knowledge of Central and Eastern Europe, the Baltics, and the former Soviet Union.
+Consequently, over more than thirty years ECOLOGIA developed regional expertise, created long-lasting partnerships, and honed the skills necessary to establish meaningful and effective projects for countries in transition.
+The following are past projects through which ECOLOGIA developed its commitment to and knowledge of Central and Eastern Europe, the Baltics, and the former Soviet Union, and expanded to work in China and on international standards.
+Part of wisdom is knowing when to step back and move on; that applies to each of the programs included here.

 American Film Debuts: